PlainsightAI/legacy-docs/ingress-api.md

 ### Authentication

-To register with the Ingress API, devices must post their info and a valid API Key, which can be generated in the "channels" section of the Dashboard, to the "registration" endpoint.
+To register with the Ingress API, devices must send their info and a valid API Key, which can be generated in the "channels" section of the Dashboard, to the "registration" endpoint.
 In exchange they'll receive a JSON Web Token with which they can interact with the remainder of the app.
 Below is a sample registration request:

 ```shell
 curl -X POST "https://ingress.sixgill.com/v1/registration"  -d '{